Pylons/pyramid/docs/designdefense.rst

 This is understandable.
 The people who believe it is wrong almost invariably have all of their data in a relational database.
-Relational databases aren't hierarchical, so "traversing" one like a graph is not possible.
+Relational databases aren't naturally hierarchical, so "traversing" one like a graph is not possible.
 It also confuses folks that the graph being traversed is a graph of "model" objects: in a relational database application, the model is most certainly not hierarchical, and often model objects must be explicitly manufactured by an ORM as a result of some query performed by a :term:`view`.
 The naming overlap is slightly unfortunate: for the purpose of avoiding confusion, if we had it to do all over again, we might refer to the graph that :mod:`repoze.bfg` traverses a "node graph" or "object graph" rather than a "model graph".

 In any case, I believe folks who deem traversal "wrong" are neglecting to take into account that many persistence mechanisms *are* hierarchical.
-Examples inlcude a filesystem, an LDAP database, a :term:`ZODB` (or another type of graph) database, an XML document, and the Python module namespace.
+Examples include a filesystem, an LDAP database, a :term:`ZODB` (or another type of graph) database, an XML document, and the Python module namespace.
 It is often convenient to model the frontend to a hierarchical data store as a graph, using traversal to